wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-mouse-keyboard/includes/2-mouse-keyboard-actions.md

    ![Screenshot of the Move Mouse to Text on Screen action advanced properties dialog.](..\media\move-mouse-text-screen-action-properties-advanced.png)

 To simulate mouse click(s), use the **Send Mouse Click**.
 Choose whether the action should wait a number of milliseconds before sending the click.
-Unless otherwise configured, the action sends the mouse click at whatever position on screen the cursor happens to be when the process runs this action.
+Unless otherwise configured, the action sends the mouse click at whatever position on screen the cursor happens to be when the flow runs this action.
 Check Move mouse before sending mouse event to show the options of the Move Mouse action.
 A variable can be used for entering the coordinates.
 Set the coordinates relative to the entire screen, the active window or the current mouse position.
 To enter the cursor's current position into the coordinates, press CTRL+SHIFT.
 As with all mouse actions, determine the speed and animation type.

 ![Screenshot of the Send Mouse Click action properties dialog.](..\media\send-mouse-click-action.png)